 Everest Base Camp Short Trek Heli Return takes you across the highest trekking trail on Earth.
 Located at the base of Mount Everest, the world’s highest mountain, EBC is the ultimate destination for passionate hikers and adventurers.
-This Everest Base Camp Short Trek with helicopter return lets you visit Everest Base Camp and Kala Patthar, the most popular viewpoint in Khumbu region The route to Mount Everest Base Camp short trek crosses remote Sherpa villages, ancient Buddhist monasteries and the Sagarmatha National Park, a UNESCO World Heritage Site.
+This Everest Base Camp Short Trek with helicopter return lets you visit Everest Base Camp and Kala Patthar, the most popular viewpoint in Khumbu region The route to Mount Everest Base Camp short trek crosses remote Sherpa villages, ancient Buddhist monasteries, and the Sagarmatha National Park, a UNESCO World Heritage Site.

 Your trekking adventure kickstarts with a thrilling flight to Lukla, the ‘Gateway to Everest’.
-From Lukla you begin your short Everest Base Camp Short Trek Heli Return journey and head towards Everest Base Camp and Kala Patthar.
+From Lukla, you begin your short Everest Base Camp Short Trek Heli Return journey and head towards Everest Base Camp and Kala Patthar.
 You walk for several days over hilly terrain before finally arriving at your destination.
 Get awestruck with stunning views of Himalayan peaks, some of the highest in the world.
 Cross swaying suspension bridges built over thundering glacial rivers.
-The alpine landscape is covered with pristine pine and rhododendron forests and snow covered peaks.
-At intervals you will find the trail adorned with Buddhist mani walls, chortens and colorful prayer flags.
+The alpine landscape is covered with pristine pine and rhododendron forests and snow-covered peaks.
+At intervals, you will find the trail adorned with Buddhist mani walls, chortens, and colorful prayer flags.
 Overnight stops at Sherpa settlements offer a rare chance to observe traditional Sherpa lifestyle and culture.
 After your Kala Patthar trek, you return to Lukla by helicopter.
 This heli flight offers you a chance to fly close to some of the highest peaks in the world.
 An incredible adventure and cultural experience at an affordable price; this is a trip not to be missed!

-Other heli treks that takes you to more places in the Khumbu Region are Everest Base Camp Gokyo Lakes Helicopter Trek - 8 days and Everest Base Camp Heli Trek-11 days.
-Pure Everest trekking adventure can be experienced by choosing anyone of these treks - Everest Base Camp Trek- 14 days, Gokyo Ri and Everest Base Camp Trek - 15 days, Gokyo Lakes Gokyo Ri Renjo La Pass Trek -14 days, Everest Three High Passes Trek - 20 days or Everest Base Camp Trek with Gokyo Lakes- 18 days.
+Other heli treks that take you to more places in the Khumbu Region are Everest Base Camp Gokyo Lakes Helicopter Trek - 8 days and Everest Base Camp Heli Trek-11 days.
+Pure Everest trekking adventure can be experienced by choosing any one of these treks - Everest Base Camp Trek- 14 days, Gokyo Ri and Everest Base Camp Trek - 15 days, Gokyo Lakes Gokyo Ri Renjo La Pass Trek -14 days, Everest Three High Passes Trek - 20 days or Everest Base Camp Trek with Gokyo Lakes- 18 days.